Chimaira: The Impossibility of Reason (2003–2004)

 The band returned home in late 2002 to begin writing and recording its next full-length album, The Impossibility of Reason.
-The making of the album was documented and later seen on their debut DVD release called The Dehumanizing Process.
-After the release and ensuing tours, drummer Andols Herrick decided to leave the band.
-As evidenced in the DVD documentary, Herrick appeared to be unenthusiastic about constantly being on the road.
+Due to the previous album's lack of success, the band saw the album's production and writing as a second chance, and felt high pressure from several parties, including their label Roadrunner Records.
+The band also decided to change their sound drastically, ditching 7-string guitars and deemphasizing electronic effects, in order to adopt a rawer, more aggressive sound oriented towards groove metal.
+The album's making was documented and later seen on their debut DVD release The Dehumanizing Process.
+After the release and ensuing tours, drummer Andols Herrick left the band.
+As evidenced in the DVD documentary, Herrick appeared unenthusiastic about constantly being on the road.
 He returned home to attend college to obtain a music degree.

 Chimaira eventually welcomed Ricky Evensand as its new drummer.
 Hailing from Sweden, Evensand was a part of Soilwork for a short time.
 Evensand's stay in Chimaira was relatively short-lived.
 Going on advice from Slayer guitarist Kerry King, Hunter contacted Kevin Talley, an experienced death metal drummer who had previously been in the bands Dying Fetus and Misery Index.
 With Talley on board, the band finished its remaining tour dates before returning home for some downtime.
-They soon began the writing and recording process on their next album.
+They soon began the writing and recording process for their next album.
 Songs from the album were featured on MythBusters for the episode "Talking to Plants".

 Chimaira (2005–2006)

-By the first quarter of 2005, the band had finished most of its next release and began to tour once again.
+By the first quarter of 2005, the band had finished most of its next release and began to tour again.
 The self-titled album, the first (and only) one featuring Talley, was released in August 2005 while the band was taking part in the inaugural Sounds of the Underground tour.
-Hunter and DeVries had also taken part in another musical project that year, Roadrunner Records' twenty-fifth anniversary CD entitled The All-Star Sessions.
+Hunter and DeVries also participated in another musical project that year, Roadrunner Records' twenty-fifth anniversary CD entitled The All-Star Sessions.
 Also taking part in the recording of several songs was former drummer Andols Herrick.
-These recording sessions reignited Herrick's interest of being in a full-time band.
+These recording sessions reignited Herrick's interest in being in a full-time band.
 The band also co-headlined the Kings of Cleveland concert with Mushroomhead.